nnseva/django-access/README.md

 ## Compatibility issues

-The package has been developed and tested against Django v.1.10.
-Newer versions are coming.
+The package has been developed and tested against Django v.1.10 and v.1.11.

 ## Examples